kresohr/followers-analyzer/README.md

 ## What is Follower Analyzer?

-It is a simple tool that you run locally to check which users are **NOT** following you back on Instagram.
+Follower Analyzer is self-hosted tool that you run locally to check which users are **NOT** following you back on Instagram.

 ## How it works?